EmoFlowView Articles

 Vierra et al. (2022): slow breathing with a long exhale measurably lowered heart rate and blood pressure (N=43 adults)

-Sources: Goleman (1995) - Emotional Intelligence (amygdala hijack) - https://www.healthline.com/health/stress/amygdala-hijack, Lieberman et al. (2007) - Putting Feelings Into Words (Psychological Science, UCLA) - https://pubmed.ncbi.nlm.nih.gov/17576282/, UCLA Health - Putting feelings into words produces therapeutic effects in the brain - https://www.uclahealth.org/news/release/putting-feelings-into-words-produces-therapeutic-effects-in-the-brain-ucla-neuroimaging-study-supports-ancient-buddhist-teachings, Psychology Today - The 90-Second Rule Builds Self-Control (Bolte Taylor) - https://www.psychologytoday.com/us/blog/the-right-mindset/202004/the-90-second-rule-builds-self-control, Vierra et al. (2022) - Slow breathing lowers heart rate and blood pressure - https://pmc.ncbi.nlm.nih.gov/articles/PMC1924721/, Gottman Institute - The Anger Iceberg - https://www.gottman.com/blog/the-anger-iceberg/
+Sources: Goleman (1995) - Emotional Intelligence (amygdala hijack) - https://www.healthline.com/health/stress/amygdala-hijack, Lieberman et al. (2007) - Putting Feelings Into Words (Psychological Science, UCLA) - https://pubmed.ncbi.nlm.nih.gov/17576282/, UCLA Health - Putting feelings into words produces therapeutic effects in the brain - https://www.uclahealth.org/news/release/putting-feelings-into-words-produces-therapeutic-effects-in-the-brain-ucla-neuroimaging-study-supports-ancient-buddhist-teachings, Psychology Today - The 90-Second Rule Builds Self-Control (Bolte Taylor) - https://www.psychologytoday.com/us/blog/the-right-mindset/202004/the-90-second-rule-builds-self-control, Vierra et al. (2022) - Slow breathing lowers heart rate and blood pressure - https://pmc.ncbi.nlm.nih.gov/articles/PMC9277512/, Gottman Institute - The Anger Iceberg - https://www.gottman.com/blog/the-anger-iceberg/

 EmoFlow-AI Helps You Notice the Blow-Up Before It Lands

 The hardest part of an emotional outburst is timing.
 By the time you realize you are losing control, your thinking brain is already offline and no journaling prompt can reach you.
 EmoFlow-AI is a private reflection and emotion-journaling tool built around that exact problem, and it is not a generic chatbot improvising feel-good replies.
 It runs on concrete algorithms and research-based practices.
 When you are flooded and mark a high intensity, EmoFlow does not hand you a thinking exercise you cannot use.
 Its intensity routing offers a body-first practice like cold water, long exhales, or grounding to settle your nervous system first, then an in-the-moment coach walks you through it step by step, and the thinking practices come once you can think again.
 That is the order a hijacked brain needs.
 Because anger is usually a cover, the 80+-emotion wheel lets you name the real feeling underneath, the hurt, fear, or shame, which is how you start to understand anger outbursts at the source instead of just clamping the lid.
-A 20-second check-in catches the pressure at a 4 or 5, hours before things tip over, and after a handful of check-ins EmoFlow's pattern tracking shows your real triggers, tired evenings, certain people, an empty stomach, so you can refill the tank on purpose and learn what to do when anger takes over.
+A 20-second check-in catches the pressure at a 4 or 5, hours before things tip over, and after a handful of check-ins EmoFlow's pattern tracking shows your real triggers, tired evenings, certain people, an empty stomach, so you can refill the tank on purpose and notice what to do when anger takes over.

 • Emotion wheel that helps you name the real feeling under the anger, whether it is hurt, fear, or shame